runceel/ReactiveProperty/docs/docs/features/Commanding.md

 ## Create command and subscribe, in one statement

-In the case that doesn't use LINQ methods, can create command and subscribe, in one statement.
+In the case that you aren't using LINQ methods, you can create a command and subscribe in one statement.
-WithSubscribe extension method subscribes and return ReactiveCommand instance, see below.
+`WithSubscribe` extension method subscribes and returns the `ReactiveCommand` instance:

 ```csharp
 public class ViewModel